saketg14/119-hw1/README.md

 ## Credits

-Many thanks to Hassnain (the TA) and the data science course at LUMS (CS 334 taught by Dr. Mobin Javed) for the data and some of the exercises that were used in Part 1 of this homework assignment.
+Many thanks to the data science course at LUMS (CS 334 taught by Dr. Mobin Javed) for the data and some of the exercises that were used in Part 1 of this homework assignment.